thunderpush/thunderpush/README.rst

 Returns 200 or 404 depending on if the user is online or not.

-Sending a message to an user
+Sending a message to a user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::